mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/platform-applications/index.md

 <p class="message--note"><strong>NOTE: </strong>Only a single deployment of <code>traefik</code> per cluster is supported.</p>

 <p class="message--note"><strong>NOTE: </strong>Kommander automatically manages the deployment of <code>traefik-forward-auth</code> and <code>kube-oidc-proxy</code> when clusters are attached to the workspace.
 These applications are not shown in the DKP UI.</p>

+<p class="message--note"><strong>NOTE: </strong>Applications are enabled in DKP and then deployed to attached clusters.
+To confirm that your enabled application has successfully deployed, you should <a href="../platform-applications/application-deployment#verify-applications">verify via the CLI</a>.</p>